Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 ### What makes the Truman show distinctive?
-Cameras being hidden on scene, but shown to the audience A twist on dramatic irony where the cast knows what's happening but Truman doesn't
+Cameras being hidden on scene, but shown to the audience A twist on dramatic irony where the cast knows what's happening but Truman doesn't -- every single thing in Trumans world has been thought ab